voxsim/knowledge/computer-science/data-structures/hash.md

 The value 31 was chosen because it is an odd prime.
 If it were even and the multiplication overflowed, information would be lost, as multiplication by 2 is equivalent to shifting.
 The advantage of using a prime is less clear, but it is traditional.
 A nice property of 31 is that the multiplication can be replaced by a shift and a subtraction for better performance: 31 * i == (i << 5) - i.
 Modern VMs do this sort of optimization automatically.

-Questions:
-1. Can you implement a Map with a tree?
-What about with a list?
+You can also implement a Map with a Tree and search operation will be in O(logn) time.